Hoppa över navigation

 “Based on procedures performed, we have notidentifiedobservations that suggest that the most egregious claims in the Aftonbladet articles (e.g., starvation, increased poverty, etc.) are occurringas a result ofthe project.
 Based on responses from the representative sample of participants that we interviewed, food security and financial security increased due to the project.” – EY Forensic Investigation Report

-1. Keep improvingpaymentsystems:Endeavour for all payments to be made on time and investigate models for longer-term incentives (beyond 10 years) to prevent early tree
+1. Keep improvingpaymentsystems:Endeavour for all payments to be made on time and investigate models for longer-term incentives (beyond 10 years) to prevent early tree felling.

 "After an extensive review, we are confident TGB delivers realsystemicbenefits.
 Operationalchallengesdo exist,forexample,with delayedpaymentsandtoolittletraining,andweare committed to helping fix them."– Kaj Török, Chief Sustainability Officer, MAX Burgers